Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/04-Description.md

 ### Tasks
-1. Use the 'Interactive Annotator' to specify regions in the image as different phases for the training and then classify the rest of the image
+1. Adjust the number of groups in the KMeans and the weights used for the position components
-1. Change the region of the image for labeling by adjusting the cropper and resize tools.
-Find a region with just two different phases, does this work better?
+ - What do the weights mean?
+ - Does a set of values work for all images?

 ### Advanced Tasks
-1. Inside the 'Decision Tree Preparation' metanode there is a 'Column Filter' which removes the positions, add them back and see if the quality of the segmentation can be improved
-1. Continueing the last step, use the 'Joiner' tool and multiple 'Image to Labeled Table' to combine other common feature vectors (Gaussian, Sobel, etc)
+1. Add more image features by using the 'Joiner' tool and multiple 'Image to Labeled Table' to combine other common feature vectors (Gaussian, Sobel, etc)
  - Does this improve the segmentation?
  - How many new feature vectors can be added and still improve the final image?

 ![Output Images](04-files/KMeans-Simple.png?raw=true)